Witiko/doctoral-thesis/defense.md

 I also co-authored twelve proceeding articles, six of them as the main author and two of them as the sole author.
-Furthermore, out of the twelve articles, two were published at a *CORE A* conference.
+Furthermore, out of the twelve articles, two were published at a *CORE A* conferences.
 One publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in the last year and one in this year, which shows the ongoing impact of my results.